 Call to Learn More About Helping Teens with ADHD Today

-If you have a teen with ADHD, it’s time to call the Valley Socials Program of Woodland Hills, California to learn more about what programs are available to help teens with ADHD.
+If you have a teen with ADHD, it’s time to call the Valley Socials Program of West San Fernando Valley and West Los Angeles, California to learn more about what programs are available to help teens with ADHD.
 Call us at (818) 650-0889 and let us answer your questions about ADHD today.

-We are based in Woodland Hills, but also serve Encino, Calabasas, Tarzana, and Sherman Oaks.
+We are based in West San Fernando Valley and West Los Angeles, but also serve Encino, Calabasas, Tarzana, and Sherman Oaks.